Aman-DA-Projects/Adventure-works-sales-Analysis/README.md

 ## Project Overview
  This project involves analyzing the sales data of Adventure works, a fictional bicycle manufacturing company to identify revenue trends, customer behavior and product performance using PowerBI.
-The objective of this project are: o Identify overall sales performance. o Analyze Monthly , Quarterly and Revenue trends. o Examine customer purchase behavior
+The objective of this project are:
+.
+Identify overall sales performance.
+.
+Analyze Monthly , Quarterly and Revenue trends. o Examine customer purchase behavior

 ## Dataset